-Revenue is recognized over time mainly for construction and maintenance contracts of the Pumps, Compressors & Turbines, and Chillers businesses of the Fluid Machinery & Systems Business segment as well as the Environmental Plants Business segment, as control of goods or services is transferred over time and therefore performance obligation is satisfied over time.
-The input method is used to measure progress toward complete satisfaction of a performance obligation if the outcome of a performance obligation can be reliably determined and measured at the ratio of costs incurred relative to total estimated costs.
+Revenue is recognized over time mainly for construction and maintenance contracts in the Pumps, Compressors & Turbines, and Chillers businesses of the Building Service & Industrial, Energy, and Infrastructure as well as in the Environmental Solutions, as control of goods or services is transferred over time and therefore performance obligation is satisfied over time.
+The input method is used to measure progress towards complete satisfaction of a performance obligation, if the outcome of a performance obligation can be reliably determined and measured at the ratio of costs incurred relative to total estimated costs.